cbsdan/intrusion-detection-system/README.md

 ```

 ### Python Interpreter Setup:
-Ensure you are using Python 3.10.0 to avoid compatibility issues.
+- Ensure you are using Python 3.10.0 to avoid compatibility issues.
-Download Python 3.10.0: Python 3.10.0 Download
+- Download and install Python 3.10.0
-Select Python 3.10.0 in Your IDE (e.g., Visual Studio Code)
+- Select Python 3.10.0 in Your IDE (e.g., Visual Studio Code)

 ### Create Virtual Environment for Python